 2. Achieving a 1.5 Degree Climate Future

-The materials below are designed to help student-delegates better understand the soft skills diplomacy helps to synthesize.
+The materials below are designed to help student-delegates better understand some of the soft skills of diplomacy.
 Skills include: policy writing, public speaking, deep research, parliamentary procedure, and negotiation.
 BYUMUN is proud to welcome all programs and students regardless of experience.
 If you are a new program or student looking to participate in the upcoming conference, we encourage you to pay special attention to learning parliamentary procedure and resolution writing as these are the most technical skills required.

 - Parliamentary Procedure Guide Sheet